 - awareness, service and community impact

 Please identify which competency(ies) you are applying for, and provide evidence of accomplishing the skills associated with each in the space provided below.
 You may copy and paste from a word document if necessary.
-Your application will be automatically sent to the advisor indicated on the form (Dean of Students & Alumni Services, Joan Maze for Student Senate applicants, Dr. Maiers for SACA).
+Your application will be automatically sent to the advisor indicated on the form (Dean of Students & Alumni Services, and Dr. Maiers for SACA).
 Your advisor will review your application, and either approve the competency, or not approve it with suggestions to you for skills to work toward improving in that area.

 Application for one or more competency can be submitted at any time while enrolled at NWHSU.
 Awarded competencies can be revoked at the discretion of the initially approving advisor, Provost or President.
 Please use the following link to apply:

 For competencies related to Student Senate activity – Student Senate Co-Curricular Competencies Request Form